icyphox/site/pages/blog/five-days-tty.md

 source and `kiss` automatically performs dependency resolution.
 Creating packages is ridiculously easy too.

-Speaking of packages, all packages---both official & community repos---are run through `shellcheck` before getting merged.
+Speaking of packages, all packages -- both official & community repos -- are run through `shellcheck` before getting merged.
 This is awesome; I don't think this is done in any other distro.

 In essence, KISS sucks less.